How Much is My Standing Timber’s Worth?

 • Research local consultants with a strong reputation.

-• Request a detailed proposal, including costs and services offered.
+• Request a detailed proposal, outlining costs and services.

-• Discuss your objectives and timeline to ensure alignment.
+• Discuss your goals and timeline to ensure alignment.

 Two forestry consultants measuring a large tree trunk, discussing timber value assessment.